melezhik/sparky/README.md

 say "Debug param passed: ", tags()<Debug>;
 ```

-To provide default values for build paramaters one have to use `sparrowdo.tags` section:
+To provide default values for build parameters one have to use `sparrowdo.tags` section:

 ```yaml
 sparrowdo: